-The OMS department is staffed by seven full-time faculty, twelve part-time clinical faculty, sixteen OMS residents, two OMS teaching Fellows, one Nobel© sponsored Implant Fellow and supported by the assistance of twenty-two clinical and clerical staff.
-Collectively, the clinics of this department manage approximately 14-16% of all patients treated at Texas A&M University Baylor College of Dentistry.
+The OMS department is staffed by seven full-time faculty, twelve part-time clinical faculty, sixteen OMS residents, two OMS teaching Fellows, one Nobel© sponsored Implant Fellow and supported by the assistance of seventeen clinical and clerical staff.
 Chairman of the department is Dr. David M. Grogan.

 Components of the Department Include:

-The Center for Facial Pain and Sleep Medicine, provides diagnosis and treatment for patients with disorders of the jaw joint (temporomandibular joint disorders or TMD), as well as for patients with headaches and/or neck pain disorders, other facial pains, and atypical toothaches or other mouth pain.
+- The Center for Facial Pain and Sleep Medicine provides diagnosis and treatment for patients with disorders of the jaw joint (temporomandibular joint disorders or TMD), as well as for patients with headache and/or neck pain disorders, other facial pains, and atypical toothaches or other mouth pain.
 Additionally, center clinicians work with physician colleagues to provide screening and treatment for sleep-related breathing disorders, including sleep apnea and snoring.

-The Professional Services Clinic is the faculty's intramural private practice clinic.
+- The Professional Services Clinic is the faculty's intramural private practice clinic.
 The clinic offers a full range of oral and maxillofacial surgery services on an inpatient and outpatient basis.
-The board-certified faculty concurrently function as members of the medical staff of Baylor University Medical Center, a Level 1 trauma center whose grounds the Texas A&M University Baylor College of Dentistry shares.
-Faculty patients thus can be admitted to the hospital for more complex procedures.
+The board-certified faculty concurrently function as members of the medical staff at Baylor University Medical Center, a Level I Trauma Center whose grounds the College shares, allowing faculty patients to be admitted to the hospital for more complex procedures.
 Our faculty also hold admitting privileges at hospitals in the Methodist Health System and Medical City Dallas Hospital.

 - General Anesthesia Services are contracted for patients having medical or dental procedures done at the surgical suite located within our department.
 Other departments, such as Pediatric Dentistry and Advanced Education in General Dentistry, also utilize the OMS operating rooms and anesthesia services.

-Clinical and Basic Research - Full-time and several part-time OMS faculty conduct important clinical and basic research in many areas of surgical science; including studies on bone morphogenetic proteins, salivary function, dental implantology, distraction osteogenesis, sleep apnea, oral cancer, patient information writing, and many others.
-TAMBCD contains excellent facilities and affiliations for these clinical and laboratory investigations.
+- Clinical and Basic Research is conducted by both full-time and several part-time OMS faculty in many areas of surgical science; including studies on bone morphogenetic proteins, salivary function, dental implantology, distraction osteogenesis, sleep apnea, oral cancer, patient information writing, and many others.
+The College of Dentistry contains excellent facilities and affiliations for these clinical and laboratory investigations.
 Faculty mentor the pre- and postdoctoral students in research, leading to student presentations and publications at local, state, regional, national and international levels.